wenytang-ms/vscode-mcp-server/README.md

 # VS Code MCP Server

 A Visual Studio Code extension that allows Claude and other MCP clients to code directly in VS Code!
 Inspired by [Serena](https://github.com/oraios/serena), but using VS Code's built-in capabilities.
 This is currently far simpler than Serena, but it works!
-Note that this extension uses the streamable HTTP API, not the SSE API, which is somewhat bleeding-edge.
+Note that this extension uses the streamable HTTP API, not the SSE API.

+This extension can allow for execution of shell commands.
+This means that there is a potential security risk, so use with caution, and ensure that you trust the MCP client that you are using and that the port is not exposed to anything.

+## Server Toggle Functionality

+For enhanced security and control, the MCP server can be easily toggled on and off:

+- **Default State**: The MCP server is **disabled by default** when you first install the extension.
+- **Toggle Method**: Click on the MCP Server status item in the status bar to toggle the server on or off.
+- **Visual Indicator**: The status bar shows the current state:
+  - `MCP Server: Off` - Server is disabled
+  - `MCP Server: <port>` - Server is running on the specified port

+This toggle feature allows you to enable the server only when needed and disable it when not in use for better security.

 ## Claude Desktop Configuration